lightbend/cloudflow/docs/Getting Started.md

 $ kubectl-cloudflow deploy -u oauth2accesstoken eu.gcr.io/<gcloud project id>/sensor-data:2-89ce8a7 -p "$(gcloud auth print-access-token)"
 ```

-If the command goes through you will see the following output:
+If the command succeeds, you will see the following output:

 ```
 [Done] Deployment of application `sensor-data` has started.